ElephantGit/SemanticSegmentationUsingFPN_PanopticFeaturePyramidNetworks/README.md

   - [ ] Train on NYUD v2 Dataset

 ## results
-Not as good results as the paper, I am tring to improve it.
+Not as good results as the result in the paper, I am tring to improve it.

 | Dataset | mIoU | Pixel Acc | Backbone | Trained model
 |-------|-------|-------|-------|-------|